mattsrc/opentx-lua-rssi-histogram/README.md

     resetGlobalVarIndex = 5  -- choose GV6

 Now, any time you want to reset the telemetry, write a non-zero value to that variable.
-A basic setup is to create a special function that changes the variable.
+A basic setup is to create a special function that sets the global variable to 1.